noorshah/noorshah-test/README.md

 There is an html report generated too which you can see in reports folder

-Issues: Sometimes due to flakiness , when running consective tests via rake the frst secnario will sign in successfully but subsequent scenarios might not sign in successfully
+Issues Sometimes due to flakiness , when running consective tests via rake the frst secnario will sign in successfully but subsequent scenarios might not sign in successfully